laneboysrc/rc-headless-transmitter/docs/configurator.md

-## Websocket protocol
+## WebSocket protocol

-The *Websocket protocol* runs on port **9706**.
+The *WebSocket protocol* runs on port **9707** using TLS encryption.

-The *Websocket protocol* implements the same commands as described above.
+The *WebSocket protocol* implements the same commands as described above.

-One major difference is that the *Websocket protocol* does not provide real-time transfer of data.
-As such, a *configurator* talking to a bridge using the *Websocket protocol* can not rely that the next received packet is the answer to the previous sent command, as it is with the *nRF protocol*.
+One major difference is that the *WebSocket protocol* does not provide real-time transfer of data.
+As such, a *configurator* talking to a bridge using the *WebSocket protocol* can not rely that the next received packet is the answer to the previous sent command, as it is with the *nRF protocol*.

 Since the command structure is designed in such a way that every command has a definite response, the *configurator* has to wait until the appropriate answer arrives before it can send the next command.

 The down-side of this approach is that this significantly reduces the achievable through-put, as the *configurator* would have to wait for the answer to the previous request before it can send the next request.
 Especially on mobile devices this is an issue, as they seem to queue data and transmit infrequently to preserve power.

 To overcome this issue, a bridge can implement a packet buffer.
-A bridge implementing such a buffer sends the following message to a *configurator* immediately upon a Websocket connection is established:
+A bridge implementing such a buffer sends the following message to a *configurator* immediately upon a WebSocket connection is established:

 * `WS_MAX_PACKETS_IN_TRANSIT`